atricore/josso-site/src/content/install.md

     CMD /opt/atricore/josso-ce-2.4.1/bin/atricore

-You may want to explore the Git project used to build docker images : https://github.com/atricore/atricore-josso-playground
+You may want to explore the Git project used to build docker images: https://github.com/atricore/atricore-josso-playground